YYC-CDN/Relentless-SMS-Windows-2025/README.md

 Textbelt API – Sends SMS messages from multiple phone numbers.
 Costs money, but sometimes you need to just send a message.
 Or many.

-Email & Phone Validator API – Ensures valid submission data.
+Email & Phone Validator API – Ensures valid submission data, through IPQualityScore

 The system logs all failures, retries submissions after cooldowns, and extracts deeper signup links beyond Mailman index pages.
 The app is ideal for stress-testing email and SMS spam defenses with high-volume, real-world attack simulations.